mkdocstrings/griffe/docs/guide/contributors/architecture.md

 Sources are located in the `src` folder, following the [src-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
 We use [PDM-Backend](https://backend.pdm-project.org/) to build source and wheel distributions, and configure it in `pyproject.toml` to search for packages in the `src` folder.

+## Tests

+Our test suite is located in the `tests` folder.
+It is located outside of the sources as to not pollute distributions (it would be very wrong to publish a `tests` package as part of our distributions, since this name is extremely common), or worse, the public API.
+The `tests` folder is however included in our source distributions (`.tar.gz`), alongside most of our metadata and configuration files.
+Check out `pyproject.toml` to get the full list of files included in our source distributions.

+The test suite is based on [pytest](https://docs.pytest.org/en/8.2.x/).
+Test modules reflect our internal API structure, and except for a few test modules that test specific aspects of our API, each test module tests the logic from the corresponding module in the internal API.
+For example, `test_finder.py` tests code of the `_griffe.finder` internal module, while `test_functions` tests our ability to extract correct information from function signatures, statically.
+The general rule of thumb when writing new tests is to mirror the internal API.
+If a test touches to many aspects of the loading process, it can be added to the `test_loader` test module.

 ## Program structure

 Griffe is composed of two packages: